 This was the beginning of Backyard Harvest, a coordinated volunteer-driven gleaning operation that still continues as part of Food Forward today.
 Nahmias, now the founding CEO of Food Forward, says, “It feels good to help people and build a community, but it is also simply fun.”

-Sign up for the Reasons to be Cheerful newsletter.In its first year, volunteers picked 100,000 pounds of fruits from orchards and donated all of it.
+Our smart, bright, weekly newsletter is the uplift you’ve been looking for.In its first year, volunteers picked 100,000 pounds of fruits from orchards and donated all of it.
 Six thousand and six hundred owners of backyards and orchards are registered with Food Forward, giving permission to glean their harvest when it’s ripe.

 In 2011, Food Forward began picking up unsold food from vendors at the Santa Monica farmers market, eventually adding 16 more farmers markets to its Farmer’s Market Recovery Program.
 A single farmers market can yield 2,000 pounds of surplus.